w3c/web-advertising/support_for_advertising_use_cases.md

 ### Price management

-As an Advertiser, I want changes in my products price changes to be reflected in near real time in my ads.
+As an Advertiser, I want changes in my product prices to be reflected in near real time in my ads.

-I.e. I don't want to display an incorrect price in an ad.
+In other words, I don't want to display an incorrect price in an ad.

 ### Products promotion management

-As an Advertiser, I want to be able to push forward a set of product in my ads: i.e. during a certain period of time increase the frequency of display for these products.
+As an Advertiser, I want to be able to push forward a set of products in my ads: i.e. during a certain period of time increase the frequency of display for these products.

-This use case is common in sales period.
-Note that sales period can have very precise start and stop dates.
+This use case is common in a sales period.
+Note that sales periods can have very precise start and stop dates.

 ## Creatives